SkyCrawl/mr-gitwik-jr/README.md

 > a.k.a.
 "Markup resistant git-based Wiki on JRuby"

 A work in progress but there's a lot to be looking forward to.
-I have a fruitful stack of wonderful ideas :).
+I have a most fruitful basket of wonderful ideas at my disposal :).